 The political campaign ads alone show a contrast in strategies between Japan's major parties.

-opposition Democratic Party of Japan calls on people to treat the country like family.
+The opposition Democratic Party of Japan calls on people to treat the country like family.
 Party leader Yukio Hatoyama promises a society that "creates bonds."

 PM Aso's approval ratings plummets

-ratings for current leader Mr. Aso have plummeted, in part because of the country's severe recession, which has pushed the unemployment rate to a six-year high.
+Approval ratings for current leader Mr. Aso have plummeted, in part because of the country's severe recession, which has pushed the unemployment rate to a six-year high.

 LDP member Kuniko Inoguchi describes the prime minister's challenge.